qoretechnologies/qorus-vscode/README.md

 ## Version 3.9.4 overview - What's new:

 - Recognize `*test.py` and `*Test.java` as tests
+- Allow the extension to create custom releases without requiring an initialized git repository in the project directory

 ## Version 3.9.3 overview - What's new: